oweitman/ioBroker.vis-mapwidgets/README.md

 }
 ```

-`iconURL` are mandatory; all other parameters are optional.
+`iconURL` is mandatory; all other parameters are optional.

 The icon's key name (in the example, `greenleaf`) is case-sensitive,
 and must be unique within the set of icons, and is used as a
 reference in markers.

 Allowed characters: `a–z, 0–9, _, -.`

 Detailed descriptions of the parameters can be found here: